Pitch Up & Peace Out – best Cornish campsites

 GOOD TO KNOW: Campers can feast on seasonal local produce grown on the farm but happily, the nearest pub is just five minutes walk, when you don’t fancy cooking.

 2021 COVID UPDATE: Accepting reduced bookings for the season starting from 12 April.

 Barefoot Glamping, The Lizard Peninsula

 As chic and well appointed a trio of ‘tents’ as you’re likely to come across, in the tranquility of wild-flower meadows.
 Guests at Barefoot Glamping have the bliss of escaping it all in this area of Outstanding Natural Beauty on the Lizard Peninsula but with en-suite facilities and the kind of stylish rustic interiors Pinterest-ers go wild for.
 The unique Tin Tent even featured on George Clarke’s Amazing Spaces and the site was listed number five in The Time’s round up of Coolest Camping in Britain.
 If you can tear yourself away your canvas palace, the farm has its own woodland, complete with a rope swing and hammock to kick back in.

 GOOD TO KNOW: The landscape and coves of the Lizard are extraordinarily beautiful.
 Here, you are three minutes from Poldhu Cove (and hot chocolate heaven at the cafe) but also within walking distance of the breathtaking Kynance Cove.

-COVID UPDATE: Non essential items have been removed from tents, additional cleaning is being carried out so check in times are later/check out earlier – see more details here.
+2021 COVID UPDATE: 2021 sees the 2020 policy of non essential items removed from tents, additional cleaning is being carried out so check in times are later/check out earlier – see more details here.